This sweet spiced Roasted Butternut Squash Cider Soup is perfect for Thanksgiving and the rest of the holiday season. Sponsored by Peapod.

 - Optional garnishes:

-- 1/3 cup sour cream or creme fraiche
+- 1/3 cup sour cream, creme fraiche or coconut cream

 - fresh chives finely minced